Dave Ridgway

-Ridgway's most famous kick as a Roughrider was a 35-yard field goal in the dying moments to lift the Roughriders to a 43-40 victory over the Hamilton Tiger-Cats in the 1989 Grey Cup in what was arguably one of the most thrilling Grey Cup games in history.
-The game was played in the newly opened Toronto SkyDome and brought the province of Saskatchewan only their second Grey Cup victory in the team's long and storied history.
+Ridgway's most famous kick as a Roughrider was a 35-yard field goal in the dying moments to lift the Roughriders to a 43-40 victory over the Hamilton Tiger-Cats in the 1989 Grey Cup in what was considered one of the most thrilling Grey Cup games in history.
+The game was played in the newly opened Toronto SkyDome and brought the province of Saskatchewan their second Grey Cup victory in the team history.

 Ridgway still holds or shares a number of CFL records such as 59 field goals made in a season in 1990, and 8 field goals made in a game (which he did twice, in 1984 & 1988).
 Ridgway held the record for most consecutive field goals made, with 28 in 1993.
 This record—particularly impressive because the majority of his kicks were attempted in the windy confines of Taylor Field—was also bested by McCallum who connected on 30 straight field goals in 2011.
 Both Ridgway's and McCallum's streaks ended with misses in BC Place Stadium.
 The current professional football record for consecutive field goals is held by Lewis Ward, whose 69 consecutive goal streak ended in 2019.

 His nickname was "Robokicker". and it also the title of his best selling autobiography, Robokicker: An Odyssey through the CFL, which was co-written with David A. Poulsen and published in 1995.